IRONSET/Discord-Level-Bot/README.md

 # Discord Level Bot

-Bot that mesures the time you were online.
+Bot that measures the time you were online.

 ## Requirements